Dennis Robert Hoagland: Micronutrients

-As an additional micronutrient, 9 µM ferric tartrate (C12H12Fe2O18) is added to the Hoagland solution formulations (0, 1, 2), corresponding to a concentration of 18 µmol/L Fe3+.
+As an additional micronutrient, 9 μM ferric tartrate (C12H12Fe2O18) is added to each of the Hoagland solution formulations (0, 1, 2), corresponding to a concentration of 18 μmol/L Fe3+.
 Solution (2) contains ammonium and nitrate salts and may sometimes be preferred to solution (0, 1) (cf. Table 2) because the ammonium ion delays the development of undesirable alkalinity (Hoagland and Arnon, 1938, 1950).
 However, it is toxic to most crop species and is rarely applied as a sole nitrogen source.

 Disputed hypotheses

 Hoagland concluded that solutions of radically different concentrations and salt proportions did not affect the yield of a crop to any important extent.
 More recent studies, however, revealed that differences in growth and yield persisted among the commonly used nutrient solutions with already small differences in concentration.
 As an example, Hoagland's solution (2) led to increased growth of fig trees in high-tunnel and open-field conditions, respectively.
-One important central aspect of Hoagland's hypothesis that water culture was rarely superior to soil culture ("Yields are not strikingly different under comparable conditions") is questionable (Hoagland and Arnon, 1938, 1950).
+One important central aspect of Hoagland's hypothesis that water culture was rarely superior to soil culture ("Yields are not strikingly different under comparable conditions.") is questionable (Hoagland and Arnon, 1938, 1950).
 For example, water culture led to highest biomass and protein production of hydroponically grown tobacco plants compared to other growth substrates, cultivated in the same environmental conditions and supplied with equal amounts of nutrients.

 In contrast to Gericke, Hoagland regarded solution culture primarily as a method for discovering scientific laws, while Gericke emphasized that hydroponics wasn't yet a precise science.
-The authors' differing views are illustrated by the following quotations: "Its commercial application is justifiable under very limited conditions and only under expert supervision" (Hoagland and Arnon, 1938, 1950, The Water Culture Method for Growing Plants Without Soil); "Indeed, it is obvious that since hydroponics requires a larger expense per unit of area than does agriculture, either yields must be larger, or there must be other compensations, if the method is to succeed commercially.
-And experience has already shown that it can succeed" (Gericke, 1940, Complete Guide to Soilless Gardening).
-Not surprisingly, the history of hydroponics has proved Gericke right in his claims about the commercial use of this technique.
+The authors' differing views are illustrated by the following quotations: "Its commercial application is justifiable under very limited conditions and only under expert supervision."
+(Hoagland and Arnon, 1938, 1950, The Water Culture Method for Growing Plants Without Soil); "Indeed, it is obvious that since hydroponics requires a larger expense per unit of area than does agriculture, either yields must be larger, or there must be other compensations, if the method is to succeed commercially.
+And experience has already shown that it can succeed."
+(Gericke, 1940, Complete Guide to Soilless Gardening).
+Not surprisingly, the history of hydroponics has proved Gericke right in his claims about the commercial use of this technique as a useful complement to conventional soil-based agriculture.